blab/cartography/docs/index.md

 Zika: Zika in this project is used as a test case.
 While h3n2 Influenza is a globally distributed virus that has caused infections seasonally for decades, Zika is a fairly new human pathogenic virus that has a restricted geographic distribution that recapitulates the patterns of viral transmission.
 Therefore, Zika is better compartamentalized by region than by clade - this is why the clades determined in the analysis for Zika were lagely based on important geographical introductions.
+The evolutionary rate from Baysian structured coalescent estimate is 4.04 × 10^-4 substitution/site/year (95% HPD: 1.32 × 10^-4, -7.41 * 10^-4) substitutions per site per year.
+The genomes are 10769 bases long, with a mean bases missing of 913.613 and median of 154.
-It can be reasonably assumed that zika is a good test case for Cartography.
+With a longer genome and reassortment, it can be reasonably assumed that zika is a good test case for Cartography.

 ## SUMMARY OF RESULTS FOR ZIKA: